 The Plan Review/Monitoring section reviews and evaluates all submitted TRP plans to determine if proposed strategies and/or incentives are adequate to achieve targeted SOV reductions.
-There were 1,224 TRP plans that were reviewed and approved by the Task Force and staff during FY10.
+There were 1,139 TRP plans that were reviewed and approved by the Task Force and staff during FY11.

 The Plan Review staff also monitors employers to ensure that trip reduction plans are implemented accordingly.
 Monitoring activities include on-site visits and phone calls to employers.
-This year there were 440 monitoring phone calls and 873 site visits made.
+This year there were 514 monitoring phone calls and 848 site visits made.
 Employers not in compliance with TRP's policies and procedures can receive a Notice of Violation (NOV).
-During FY10, 88 NOV's were issued to employers who did not meet the statutory requirements.
-Of those referred to the TRP Task Force for enforcement, all were withdrawn because of compliance.
+During FY11, 83 NOV's were issued to employers who did not meet the statutory requirements.
+Of those referred to the TRP Task Force for enforcement, all were withdrawn following compliance by the respective employer.